Top Alternative Data APIs, Datasets, and Databases

 What are some examples of alternative data?

-The attributes of alternative data can be separated into three categories: those related to individuals, those related to business processes, and those produced by sensors.
+The attributes of alternative data can be separated into three categories: data related to people and user input, data related to business processes and transactions, and data collected by sensors.

-Car dealerships or other sales-oriented businesses prepare quarterly reports that can reveal sales numbers.
+In the automotive industry, car dealerships prepare quarterly reports that reveal sales numbers.
 Car insurance policies, through a partnered company, can predict these numbers very accurately.
-This allows financial institutions to buy or sell shares before any public announcement has been made of these results.
+This kind of alternative data is only available through an alternative data vendor, and allows financial institutions to buy or sell shares before any public announcement has been made.

 So, this is a relevant and vital source of information for companies that manufacture financial products out of these crops.
 It is also crucial for stocks of companies that depend on raw materials.